 Over the past few years I have given power point presentations on a number of cruise ships owned by Saga and the Fred Olsen lines.
-My agent here is Peter Rushton of P and R Cruises and I invite you to look me up on their www site <cruiseshipspeakers.net> to find out where I have been and what I like lecturing on.
+My agent here is Peel Talent and I invite you to look me up on their www site <cruiseshipspeakers.net> to find out where I have been and what I like lecturing on.

 All my lectures are based on popular history and I enjoy creating lecture series relevant to the voyage.
-For instance, on my most recent cruise in April 2016 from Aqaba back to Southampton I lectured on "The Life and Legend of Lawrence of Arabia", "By Liner to India 100 years ago", "Thomas Cook and Son, Pioneers of Adventure Travel" and so on.
+For instance, on my next cruise in March 2018 when the Black Watch is crossing the Indian Ocean on a world tour, I shall be lecturing on 'The Search for Spices', 'The Raj-Good or Bad', 'The Antiques Industry of Bombay' and 'By Liner to India 100 years Ago'.
 On a cruise round the north west coast of Africa, I lectured on ‘Exploring the Sea Route to India’, ‘The African Spice Trade’ and‘Slavery’.

 I give these presentations with my wife, the former BBC TV News Reader Margaret Percy.
 I read the narration and she does the character parts, all attached to a slick power point assembly of pictures.
 It seems to work well.

 What can be more enjoyable than watching a good movie and then arguing its strengths and weaknesses before awarding a prize?
 I love it.
-I have served on a number of film juries: The Trento Mountain Film Festival in north Italy; The East-West Documentary Film Festival in Prague and now theInconvenient Films festival [human rights] in Vilnius, Lithuania.
+I have served on a number of film juries: The Trento Mountain Film Festival in north Italy; The East-West Documentary Film Festival in Prague and theInconvenient Films festival [human rights] in Vilnius, Lithuania.
+In June 2018 I shall be speaking at the Asolo Film Festival in Italy.
 I also make it my habit to attend human rights film festivals, like Movies that Matter in The Hague every March, to watch the sort of disturbing but vital films you cannot see otherwise.

 TALKS FOR HISTORY SOCIETIES AND SCHOOLS